seanthegeek/seanthegeek.github.io/_posts/2024-11-15-my-conversation-with-a-shy-trump-voter-taught-me-why-harris-lost.md

 Source: [Average price data (in U.S. dollars), selected items](https://www.bls.gov/charts/consumer-price-index/consumer-price-index-average-price-data.htm), _U.S Bureau of Labor Statistics_

-Grocery store executives have admitted to [price gouging](https://www.newsweek.com/kroger-executive-admits-company-gouged-prices-above-inflation-1945742).
  A president cannot act on their own to address issues like price gouging.
 That requires Congress to pass legislation for the president sign into law.
 Republican politicians know this of course, but would rather block legislation that helps so they can campaign on the problems that Biden can't fix.
 This happened most recently when Republicans killed a bipartisan [border security bill](https://www.nbcnews.com/politics/congress/senate-republicans-knife-bipartisan-border-security-bill-declaring-dea-rcna137572) at the last minute, allowing Trump to make continue making immigration a key part of his campaign.

 "It's true that food prices have soared", I said, "but that is due to price gouging by greedy corporations, not Biden.
 Just like how people have been blaming whoever the sitting president is for the price of gas for decades."